lcates/perbyte.github.io/_posts/2014-06-17-Migrating-Sitefinity-Static-Content.md

 Did it work?
 ------------

 If all queries ran successfully, you should now have all of your static content in your new Sitefinity installation.
 Go ahead and log into Sitefinity and confirm that it's all there.
-Keep in mind that the above scripts transferred everything that I needed for my particular situation, ~~but permissions were not one of them.
-If you need permissions, you'll need to dive in to figure that piece out yourself.~~ There may also be some further data that I missed, but everything that we were using was brought over just fine.
+Keep in mind that the above scripts transferred everything that I needed for my particular situation, <del>but permissions were not one of them.
+If you need permissions, you'll need to dive in to figure that piece out yourself.</del> There may also be some further data that I missed, but everything that we were using was brought over just fine.

-Let us know in the comments if this did or did not work for you, ~~and if you happen to figure out how to pull the permissions, do us all a favor and post that here as well.~~ :smile:
+Let us know in the comments if this did or did not work for you, <del>and if you happen to figure out how to pull the permissions, do us all a favor and post that here as well.</del> :smile:

 [site]: http://www.sitefinity.com/
 [tel]: http://www.telerik.com/